The regulatory framework applicable in Poland arises from EU legislation.

 The approval is granted by the Polish authorities once the vehicle, component or separate technical unit concerned complies with all the applicable provisions mentioned above.
 The approval is granted by the Director of Transportation Technical Supervision.

-However, the Regulation of the European Parliament and of the Council on the approval and market surveillance of motor vehicles and their trailers, and of the systems, components and separate technical units intended for these vehicles is currently in the legislative process and is supposed to replace Directive 2007/46/EC.
+Please note, however, that in May 2018 the Regulation (EU) 2018/858 of the European Parliament and of the Council on the approval and market surveillance of motor vehicles and their trailers, and of the systems, components and separate technical units intended for these vehicles was adopted, and from 1 September 2020 it will replace the framework set by Directive 2007/46/EC.

 Owners of new vehicles have the obligation to register their vehicles in accordance with article 71 and following of the Act on Road Traffic.

 According to article 72 of the Act on Road Traffic, registration requires, among other things, the vehicle’s compliance with an approved type.
 For EU type-approved vehicles this is confirmed by the certificate of conformity.
 According to article 70s of the Act on Road Traffic, an OEM must provide each vehicle that belongs to an approved type with a certificate proving its conformity.

 Directive 2009/103/EC of 16 September 2009 relating to insurances against civil liability in respect of the use of motor vehicles, and the enforcement of the obligation to insure against this liability is essentially transposed in the Polish Act of 22 May 2003 on Compulsory Insurance, the Insurance Guarantee Fund, and the Polish Motor Insurers’ Bureau.

 According to article 23 of this Act, vehicle owners have the obligation to insure their vehicles.